arthurldp/medical_imaging_report/README.md

 # ICIPEMIR: Improving the completeness, interoperability and patient explanations of medical imaging reports.

-Supplementary files related to the academic paper presenting the academic part of the ICIPEMIR project.
+Supplementary files related to the academic paper of our project for improving medical imaging report.

 1. UML diagram: "Overview"
 2. JSON Schema: "Instructions of use"
 3. YAML Instance: "Dataset for one ocurence"
 4. QR-Code embedding a YAML instance
 5. JS file to create the web-based form using Goupile (https://goupile.fr/demo/app/introduction/)
-6. Screenshot of the web-based form produced by Goupile

 ## UML